Parasyte/rundogd/README.rst

       -r, --persist         continue watching files after the command exits -i IGNORE, --ignore IGNORE
                             ignore files matching the given pattern
+      -d, --ignore-dir      ignore changes to directories
-      -o ONLY, --only ONLY  only watch files matching the given pattern -w WAIT, --wait WAIT  a delay time (in seconds) to wait between file changes --stdout STDOUT       redirect stdout to this file --stderr STDERR       redirect stderr to this file --version             show program's version number and exit
+      -o ONLY, --only ONLY  only watch files matching the given pattern -w WAIT, --wait WAIT  a delay time (in seconds) to wait between file changes --stdout STDOUT       redirect stdout to this file --stderr STDERR       redirect stderr to this file -v, --verbose         enable verbose output; use more v's for more verbosity --version             show program's version number and exit

 ``rundogd`` takes one optional argument (``-p``) to specify the path that it